 The construction of the Forbidden City was the result of a scandalous coup d’état plotted by Zhu Di, the fourth son of the Ming dynasty’s founder Zhu Yuanzhang, that made him the Chengzu emperor (his official title) in 1402.
 In order to solidify his power, the Chengzu emperor moved the capital, as well as his own army, from Nanjing in southeastern China to Beijing and began building a new heart of the empire, the Forbidden City.

 The establishment of the Qing dynasty in 1644 did not lessen the Forbidden City’s pivotal status, as the Manchu imperial family continued to live and rule there.
-While no major change has been made since its completion, the precinct has undergone various renovations and minor constructions well into the twentieth-first century.
+While no major change has been made since its completion, the precinct has undergone various renovations and minor constructions well into the twenty-first century.
 Since the Forbidden City is a ceremonial, ritual and living space, the architects who designed its layout followed the ideal cosmic order in Confucian ideology that had held Chinese social structure together for centuries.
 This layout ensured that all activities within this micro-city were conducted in the manner appropriate to the participants’ social and familial roles.
 All activities, such as imperial court ceremonies or life-cycle rituals, would take place in sophisticated palaces depending on the events’ characteristics.
 Similarly, the court determined the occupants of the Forbidden City strictly according to their positions in the imperial family.

 The architectural style also reflects a sense of hierarchy.
 Each structure was designed in accordance with the Treatise on Architectural Methods or State Building Standards (Yingzao fashi), an eleventh-century manual that specified particular designs for buildings of different ranks in Chinese social structure.